TABLE OF CONTENTS

 What is the Difference Between a Rolling Reserve and a Static Reserve?

-A static reserve is similar to a rolling reserve, except it takes a percentage of your transactions until it reaches the specific dollar amount specified in your reserve agreement.
+A static (or capped) reserve is similar to a rolling reserve, except it takes a percentage of your transactions until it reaches the specific dollar amount specified in your reserve agreement.

 A rolling reserve takes a percentage of your transactions for the duration specified in your reserve agreement.